StartApp-SDK/flutter-plugin/README.md

     android:value="false" />
 ```

-Splash Ads is enabled by default.
+Splash Ads are enabled by default.
 If you want to disable it, add `<provider>` tag into
 `AndroidManifest.xml` file with another `<meta-data>` tag nested in that provider as shown below.

 ```xml